MinaAlmasi/inner-speech-fMRI/README.md

 # Inner Speech fMRI
 Investigating inner speech using fMRI.
 Portfolio 4 by Mina and Anton in the course  *Advanced Cognitive Neuroscience* (E2023).

 Below, an overview of the repository is described.
-For reproducibility, please refer to the *Pipeline* section.
+Please refer to the *Setup* section for instructions on how to install the necessary packages.
 Note that the data is highly sensitive and therefore cannot be made publicly available.
 Hence, the scripts are not able to run without firstly gaining access to the data.

 ## Structure
 The repository is structured as such: